mosip/documentation/docs/test-report-0.9.1.md

 Verification is performed on various configurations as mentioned below:

-●	Default configuration - with 6 Lang
+●	Default configuration (with 6 languages)

    ○	English

    ○	Arabic

    ○	Filipino

    ○	Hindi

    ○	Tamil

    ○	Kannada